trivedi-dolly/webmob-app/README.md

 6. Open terminal and hit `php artisan serve` for project execution.

+7. Open chrome and type localhost:8000 URL.

-7. Fill up the form details with required fields and send form.
+8. Fill up the form details with required fields and send form.

-8. Hit `php artisan send:joke` command for running cron job.
+9. Hit `php artisan send:joke` command for running cron job.

 Note: There's use of UTC timezone so kindly test according to that.